 C++ multiset cend

-C++ multiset cend function is used to return a constant iterator which is next to the last entry in the multiset.
+The cend function in C++ for multiset returns a constant iterator pointing to the element following the last element in the multiset.

 Note:- This is a placeholder.
 No element exists in this location and attempting to access is undefined behavior.